vdellamea/jamulus-server-remote/README.md

 At the end of each execution, buttons trigger a refresh of the Sessions textarea, where recordings are shown with their size.
 However, you may also reload to update the size of the last recording.

-At the end, you can zip all the sessions, or just those of the current day.
+At the end, you can zip all the sessions (as `session.zip` file), or just those of the current day (as `YYYYMMDD.zip` file).
 Cleanup deletes all sessions, so be careful.